supremeimposter/My-Vault/DatabaseManagementSystem/Magnetic-Disk/Disk Structure and Performance.md

 > [!note]
-> Consider Average seek time and Average rotational latency unless explicitly mentioned otherwise.
+> Consider using Average seek time and Average rotational latency unless explicitly mentioned otherwise.

 - **Data Transfer Rate** has nothing to do with the track size or sector size.
 It is a measure of how much data that is read or write for a considered time frame.